k8s-ho/k8s_Kubernetes/Tools/containerTools/podLayerSummary/README.md

 <options> default: Show all information
- -a     : Show all information  ex) ./podLayerSummery.sh -a -f     : Only filtered containers are shown  ex) ./podLayerSummary.sh -f [Container ID] -h     : Show this message
+ -f     : Only filtered containers are shown  ex) ./podLayerSummary.sh -f [Container ID] -h     : Show this message
 ```